Vice President for Finance and Treasurer

 The sections below establish University policy for reimbursement based on proper substantiation of the business expense, timely request for reimbursement, and payment approval.

-PAYMENT APPROVAL AND REIMBURSEMENT
+APPROVAL AND REIMBURSEMENT

 Expense Reimbursement Deadlines